Insights

 In the scenic paradigm, every digital experience followed a familiar script.
 Users navigated URLs, scanned menus, and translated their goals into the language of the interface.
 Click “Travel,” then “Flights,” then fill out departure, arrival, dates, and passengers.
 The burden was always on the user to map their intent onto the system’s structure.

 This worked when interfaces were simple and tasks were predictable.
 But as workflows grew more complex, the scenic approach began to break down.
-Interfaces demanded users become experts in the system rather than experts in their own goals.
+Interfaces demanded users become experts in the system rather than their own goals.

-Consider Sarah, a product manager preparing for her team’s next feature release.
+Consider Sarah, a product manager preparing for her team’s next release.
 She’s balancing deadlines with a lean team, trying to stay ahead of stakeholder feedback while keeping engineers unblocked.

-In the scenic world, she opens her project management tool to create epics and user stories, checks her analytics dashboard for usage data, reviews mockups in her design tool, schedules stakeholder reviews in her calendar, pings engineers on Slack, and updates timelines in her roadmap.
+In the scenic world, she opens her project management tool to create epics and user stories, checks her analytics for usage data, reviews mockups in her design tool, schedules stakeholder reviews in her calendar, pings engineers on Slack, and updates timelines on her roadmap.
 Each tool requires her to translate her goals into a different brand of interface logic.

 From commands to context